-Today my eight year old son participated in an two hour event that was organized at a science center, Universeum, here in our hometown Gothenburg in Sweden.
-The event was for kids between the age of 7-12 years and the purpose with it was to let them play with programming, robots and technology.
+Today my eight-year-old son participated in a two-hour event that was organized at a science center, Universeum, here in our hometown Gothenburg in Sweden.
+The event was for kids between the age of 7-12 years and the purpose of it was to let them play with programming, robots, and technology.

 Why did I sign up my son for this event?
 Well, first of all, I think I need to do things myself that I recommend others to do. 🙂 I have written posts here on my site about how I think we as parents can help our kids to discover technology and science.

 One evening when I was scrolling through my Facebook flow, one post got my attention.
-It was from a company called Vink Hack n’ Play and they planned to have an tech event 16th of September for young kids at the science center Universeum.
+It was from a company called Vink Hack n’ Play and they planned to have a tech event 16th of September for young kids at the science center Universeum.
 I instantly signed up my son and he was one of the lucky ones to get a seat.

-To see the happy face on my son was definetly worth it.
+To see the happy face on my son was definitely worth it.
 I learned a lot too just by watching what the kids did, like that it is possible to build a robot with strawbees connected to some electronics.
-I will absolutely look out for more events like this.